southernafro/educenter-hugo/exampleSite/content/english/course/Books About Homeschooling.md

 ## Final Thoughts

-In conclusion, there is more to homeschooling than people actually notice and the above books give you a deeper insight on what you need to know to give your child the best form of education possible.
+In conclusion, there is more to homeschooling than people actually notice and the above books give you a deeper insight into what you need to know to give your child the best form of education possible.